 At the same time, GDP fails to include a host of beneficial activities like the value of unpaid housework, child care, volunteer work and leisure time, because they take place outside of the formal marketplace.
 Nor does it make subtractions for activities that heat up our planet, pollute our air and waterways, or destroy farmlands, wetlands and old-growth forests.
 The notion of sustainability – ensuring that precious resources are preserved for future generations – doesn't enter the equation.

-Before wellbeing can be improved in this country, we need to track and report on wellbeing indicators so we can better understand the root causes of our current quality of life.
-Enter...the CIW.
+In order for wellbeing to improve in this country, we first need to track and report on wellbeing indicators so we can better understand the root causes of our current quality of life.
+This is where the CIW is useful.

 A made-in-Canada solution with disruptive potential